 On-Campus Student Employment

-To protect supervisors, students, and CaPS staff, we're reducing the physical handling of documents by utilizing a digital-first process.
+We are utilizing a digital-first process.
 Please read carefully through the information below.

 Important note: Federal law requires all documents to be submitted before you can begin working.
 Training is considered employment.